ichen888/Scrape-feature/README.md

 # Nepali Politics Sentiment Analyzer

 This project is designed to analyze the sentiment expressed in Nepali news articles about specific political figures.
 It focuses on scraping articles from the "Politics" section of the MyRepublica news website ([https://myrepublica.nagariknetwork.com](https://myrepublica.nagariknetwork.com)).
+The MyRepublica news website is a Nepali news outlet.

 ## Features